Search: 59 results

 Verse Conceptsencouragement, examples ofResigned To DeathEncourage Others!

-When the time of mourning ended, David had her brought to his house.
-She became his wife and bore him a son.
-However, the Lord considered what David had done to be evil.
+When the time of mourning passed, David had her brought to his palace.
+She became his wife and she bore him a son.
+But what David had done upset the Lord.

 Verse ConceptsSexual Sin, Nature OfSin, And God's CharacterDavid's Wives

-Some time passed.
-David’s son Absalom had a beautiful sister named Tamar, and David’s son Amnon was infatuated with her.
+Now David's son Absalom had a beautiful sister named Tamar.
+In the course of time David's son Amnon fell madly in love with her.

 Verse ConceptsBeauty, In WomenNamed SistersMen And Women Who LovedBeautiful Women